mendix/docs/content/howto/mobile/native-builder.md

 ### 6.4 --app-identifier

 This parameter serves as a unique identifier for your app.
 Once your app is uploaded to the Apple App Store or the Play Store, the app’s identifier can no longer be modified.
 If you do modify the identifier after an app is published, it will be treated as a different app by both stores.
-An app identifier be in reverse DNS notation, e.g. {com.mendix.MyAwesomeApp}.
+An app identifier is specified as reverse DNS notation, e.g. {com.mendix.MyAwesomeApp}.

 ### 6.5 --app-icon-path